gsampaio-rh/mentat-app/README.md

 # Mentat Server Metrics Analysis

 ## Introduction

 This project aims to simulate and analyze server metrics to provide actionable business insights.
-The analysis includes clustering server performance data, correlating it with business metrics, and generating recommendations for optimization.
+The analysis includes clustering server performance data based on server configurations, correlating it with business metrics, and generating recommendations for optimization.

 ## Business Objectives